molbiodiv/bcdatabaser/README.md

 ```bash
 docker run -u $UID:$GID -v $PWD:/data --rm iimog/metabdb_dev # arguments
 ```
+If you see this message: `whoami: cannot find name for user ID` apear in the log, you can ignore it.
+This is because your user is not known to the docker container but this will not cause any problems.

 You're all set, skip to the [Examples](#examples) section to get started.